aspeddro/sidebar.nvim/doc/README.md

 # Installing

-You can install null-ls using any package manager.
+You can install sidebar using any package manager.

 With [packer.nvim](https://github.com/wbthomason/packer.nvim)